ifunanya02031/OIDC-Authentication-Lab/README.md

 * Passwordless Authentication
 * Adaptive Authentication Policies

-Once successful, Okta establishes the user's authenticated session.
+Once authentication succeeds, Okta creates a session and continues the authorization process.

 ---

 ### Authorization Code

-Following successful authentication, Okta generates an authorization code.
+After successful authentication, Okta generates an Authorization Code.

-The authorization code is:
+The Authorization Code is:

 * Temporary
 * Short-lived
 * Single-use
-* Not directly usable by applications
+* Not directly usable for API access

-The code is sent back to the client application's configured Redirect URI.

-This mechanism prevents sensitive tokens from being exposed through the user's browser.
+The Authorization Code serves as an intermediary credential that can later be exchanged for tokens.

 ---